JuIioCesar/CurriculumVitae/README.md

 ### Experience

+**iOS Engineer, [Avenue Code](https://www.avenuecode.com), San Francisco — 2019 - Today**

+Julio has built MVP's for client's requirements.

+Some of his responsibilities inside Avenue Code have been:

+- Build and propose new features.
+- Contribute in closed source projects.
+- Onboard developers into new frameworks.
+- Design client's architecture.
+- Provide Level 3 support to API users.
+- Conduct code reviews.
+- Conduct application demos with stakeholders.
+- Release internal frameworks.

-**Software Engineer, [Bitso](https://www.bitso.com/), Mexico City — 2018 - Today**
+**Software Engineer, [Bitso](https://www.bitso.com/), Mexico City — 2018 - 2019**

 Just before joining Bitso Julio started developing a [Bitso API client for iOS](https://github.com/JuIioCesar/Bitso).
 A little after that, he got recruited to work with the Bitso Team.
-During 2018 he has mantained a legacy application and worked with his team on a new application.
+During 2018 he has mantained a legacy application and worked with his team on a [new application](https://apps.apple.com/us/app/bitso/id1292836438).

 Some of his responsibilities inside Bitso have been: